puppetlabs/puppet-docs/source/pe/2.8/appendix.markdown

 This page contains additional miscellaneous information about Puppet Enterprise 2.7.

-Glossary
+Puppet Terminology
 -----

-For help with Puppet specific terms and language, visit [the glossary](/references/glossary.html)
+For help with Puppet-specific terms and language, visit [the glossary](/references/glossary.html)

-For a complete guide to the puppet language, visit [the reference manual](/puppet/2.7/reference/)
+For a complete guide to the Puppet language, visit [the reference manual](/puppet/2.7/reference/)

 Release Notes
 -----